webpack/webpack.js.org/content/writers-guide.md

 ## Running the Site

-W> Node 6 is required to run the site locally, make sure you have the right version by running `node -v` in the command line.
+W> Node 6 (or higher) is required to run the site locally, make sure you have the right version by running `node -v` in the command line.

 1. `npm install`
 2. `npm start`